Gontier-Julien/Ultimate-Pi-hole/README.md

 - [ ] "Automated" install.

-- [ ] Use unbound for Dns-over-Https for Having only exteranl dns acces without the interface.
+- [ ] Use unbound for Dns-over-Https for Having only external dns access without the interface.